Timing

 Topics

-- Identify key accounts and their value to the utility
+- Identify key accounts and understand their value to the utility

-- Conduct customer research to determine needs and expectations
+- Conduct customer research to assess needs and expectations

-- Obtain buy-in from management, colleagues, and the business community
+- Secure buy in from leadership, colleagues, and the business community

-- Apply the four phases of key accounts program development
+- Apply the four phases of program development

 Topics

-- Identify the characteristics of a successful key accounts representative
+- Identify the traits of a successful key accounts representative

-- Create strong relationships between key account staff and customers
+- Strengthen relationships between key account staff and customers

 Topics